Chocolate Salted Caramel Cupcakes

 - Cook until syrup comes to a boil, washing down sides of pan with a wet pastry brush as needed.

-- Boil, gently swirling pan occasionally until mixture is caramelized and just reaches 360F
+- Boil, gently swirling pan occasionally until mixture is caramelized and just reaches 360F - **NOTE: you will NEED a candy thermometer for this step

 - Remove from heat, and slowly and CAUTIOUSLY pour in cream.
 The mixture will spatter.
 Stir with a wooden spoon until smooth.
 Stir in sea salt.